karlaguio/web102_prework/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
-For the customization I added a functional search bar to look for games on the game section and added css styling to it
+For the customization, I added a functional search bar to look for games on the game section and added css styling to it

 Describe any challenges encountered while building the app.